-- Federal and state-level records (Georgia, Tennessee, and Alabama) created by Zachariah Cox's Tennessee Company to determine whether Andrew Boyd (or possibly his father) were among the settler-class that bought into Cox's promises. - Federal and state-level records (same region) relating to the Sims Settlement and others who arrived after 1806.
+- Federal and state-level records (same region) relating to the Sims Settlement and others who arrived after 1806.
 Particularly important here are the War Department records for the Cherokee Agency in Tennessee, which had aegis over the Chickasaw nation as well.
-The records of the military establishment attached to the agency, under Colonel Return Jonathan Meigs, richly chronicle the events and the plight of the "unathorized" settlers of the Great Bend of the Tennessee River.
+The records of the military establishment attached to the agency, under Colonel Return Jonathan Meigs, richly chronicle the events and the plight of the "unathorized" settlers of the Great Bend of the Tennessee River. - Logan County, Kentucky, resources need to be combed for additional information on this Andrew Boyd-including an explanation of how he acquired the land he sold above.